rowan-sl/aareocams/README.md

 - `make debug` build the debug target
 - `make release` build the release target
 - `make clean` clean up all build artifacts
+- `make deploy_r` or `make deploy_d`: see the [deploying](##Deploying) section

 the produced executables will be moved to subdirectories in the `build/` based on what target they were built for.

+please note that the `aareocams-bot` executables will have been built for the raspberry pi (`armv7-unknown-linux-gnueabihf`) target.

+## Deploying

+Deployment requires a few extra steps

+- make shure you have rsync installed, for transfering the files
+- a raspberry pi (tested on the raspberry pi 3 B+) to deploy to
+- copy `config/deploy-config.sh.template` to `config/deploy-config.sh` and fill in the appropriate fields.
+- configure ssh so you can connect to the pi you are deploying to

+To deploy, make shure the pi is running and run `make deploy_r` or `make deploy_d` based on if you want to deploy release or debug code